Savior (film)

-Savior is a 1998 war film starring Dennis Quaid, Stellan Skarsgård, Nastassja Kinski, and Nataša Ninković.
+Savior is a 1998 American war film starring Dennis Quaid, Stellan Skarsgård, Nastassja Kinski, and Nataša Ninković.
 It is about a U.S. mercenary escorting a Bosnian Serb woman and her newborn child to a United Nations safe zone during the Bosnian War.
+It was produced by Oliver Stone.

 Plot

-Joshua Rose (Dennis Quaid), a U.S. Department of State official on embassy duty in Paris, sees his wife (Nastassja Kinski) and son killed in a bombing by suspected Islamic terrorists.
+Joshua Rose (Dennis Quaid), a U.S. Department of State official on embassy duty in Paris, sees his wife (Nastassja Kinski) and son killed in a bombing by Islamic terrorists.
 Immediately after the transfer ceremony he storms into a nearby mosque and shoots several worshipers.
 His friend Peter (Stellan Skarsgård) is forced to shoot one of the survivors when the man tries to kill Rose, and in order to avoid arrest they join the French Foreign Legion, with Joshua taking the name Guy.

 Years later, Joshua, now going by the name of "Guy", and Peter are fighting for the Bosnian Serbs in the Bosnian War.
 They are stationed on a bridge separating them and the Bosniaks in a town.
 Guy mans a sniper post overlooking the bridge, and witnesses Peter's death when Peter drops his guard at a checkpoint and a young girl throws a grenade at him.
 Guy in turn shoots a boy crossing the bridge in pursuit of his runaway goat.

 Guy is then seen searching the Bosniak side of the town following a ceasefire along with a Bosnian Serb soldier Goran (Sergej Trifunović).
 In one house they find an elderly Muslim woman who is confined to bed and shell-shocked and a dead woman.
 Guy also finds a sleeping baby who has been hidden in a wardrobe but does not inform Goran who hacks a finger off an old Bosniak woman in order to steal her ring.

 After they leave the house, helicopters attack the town.
 As Goran takes cover Guy stays out in the open and returns to the house, but finds that both the child and the old lady have been killed by falling rubble.
-Later, Guy and Goran prepare for a prisoner exchange with the Bosniak forces.
-When they arrive at the exchange point one of the young Serb female prisoners being exchanged, Vera (Nataša Ninković), is visibly pregnant because she was raped by the Muslim forces.
+Later, Guy and Goran prepare for a prisoner exchange with the Bosnian forces.
+When they arrive at the exchange point one of the young Serb female prisoners being exchanged, Vera (Nataša Ninković), is visibly pregnant because she was raped by Muslims.
 Guy and Goran take her in Goran's car and they head towards her village.

 In the car Goran berates Vera for being impregnated by a Bosniak even though Guy points out that she was almost certainly raped.
 Goran eventually stops the car in a tunnel.
 He throws Vera out of the car and begins to kick her as she lies on the ground.
 The blows force Vera into premature labor.
-As Goran prepares to murder the soon-to-be-born child, Guy shoots and kills Goran and then helps deliver the baby.
+As Goran prepares to murder the soon-to-be-born child, Guy kills Goran and then helps deliver the baby.
 When he shows Vera the child, a girl, she rejects it and attempts to shoot herself before Guy manages to stop her.